lmb-freiburg/Multimodal-Future-Prediction/README.md

 We provide additionally the loss functions used when training our sampling-fitting network, please check the net.py file for more details.

+### CPI Dataset
+We also provide the script to generate our CPI (Car Pedestrian Interaction) synthetic dataset.
+To generate the training dataset, you can run:

+cd CPI/
+python CPI-train.py output_folder n_scenes history n_gts dist

+- output_folder: local folder where to store the generated dataset
+- n_scenes: number of scenes to generate, where each scene correspond to one training sample (we use 20000)
+- history: length of the history, which corresponds to the number of images used as input (we use 3)
+- n_gts: number of ground truths of the future (we use 20)
+- dist: the prediction horizon (we use 20)

+Similarly, the testing dataset can be generated using:

+python CPI-test.py cpi_testing_dataset 54 3 1000 20

 #### Citation